derf/owi-slave/README.md

 # owi-slave

 Implementation of an One Wire Interface slave device on an ATTiny 2313A without external clock.
-Work-in-progress.

-Though the schematic suggests bus-powered operation, the AVR's power consumption may be too high for this to work.
+Though the schematic suggests bus-powered operation, the AVR's power consumption is probably too high for this to work.
 If connecting the AVR causes the bus voltage to drop below 3V, consider replacing the capacitors with a ~4.5V battery.
-Do not use a mains power supply -- it may not have the same GND as the 1-Wire bus.
+Do not use a mains power supply -- it may not have the same ground level as the 1-Wire bus.

 # Building

+set the desired onewire address in main.S. then run

     make && sudo make flash

 ## supported features

+### READ ROM (0x33)

+Works fine.
+Successfully tested on:

+* DS2482-100 Single Channel 1-Wire Master
+* IBL USB iButton reader

+### SEARCH ROM (0xf0)

+the code in main.c works on one-device buses, the code in main.S was not tested yet.
+SEARCH ROM on a multi-device bus does not work.

+Successfully tested on:

-Successfully tested on a DS2482-100 Single Channel 1-Wire Master.
+* DS2482-100 Single Channel 1-Wire Master
-Tests with a commercially available iButton reader will follow soon.

-* Read ROM (0x33) with 64bit identifier
-* Search ROM (0xf0) with 64bit identifier -- does not yet check the master direction indicator, though, so only useful on a one-device bu

 ## TODO

-* Overdrive Read ROM / Search ROM
+* test SEARCH ROM
+* implement readout of master direction bit in SEARCH ROM